noflcl/microvm-adb/README.md

 ```

-Your `VM host` will need to set the systemd services file to pass the device to quem guests.
+Your `VM host` will need to setup a systemd services file to pass the device to qemu guest.

 `host.nix`